stackjoy/angular-starter/README.md

 - Bootstrap v5 for layouts and utility classes
 - Fontawesome 6 icons (free set)

+## Install Dependencies

+Run `npm install` to install all necessary dependencies for this Angular project.

+## Start server

+Run `npm start` to start the angular project.

 ## Stackjoy Generators

 Run `sj` in a terminal at the root of this codebase to bring up generators for this project